 to retire from the industry and pursue his own forms of

-image-making, mainly in photography and as an artist.
+image-making, mainly in photography, and as a fine artist.

 He realised he could share his passions